rafalp/Misago/dev-docs/plugins/hooks/build-user-category-permissions-hook.md

     ...
 ```

-A standard Misago function used to get user category permissions.
+Misago function used to get user category permissions.

 ### Arguments